 Certain new and revised Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the International Accounting Standards Board (IASB) are not yet effective for the current financial year.
-These standards have not been adopted by the Company for the year ended 30 June 2011.
-The Directors are in the process of finalising their assessment of the impact of these Standards and Interpretations to the extent relevant to the Company.
+These standards have not been adopted by the Company for the year ended 30 June 2013.
+The Directors have assessed the impact of these Standards and Interpretations to the extent relevant to the Company, and noted that there is no significant impact of these changes for the 2013 Financial Year.